garronej/clean-architecture/README.md

 </p>

 This repo aims to be a guide on how to implement Clean Architecture using [`@reduxjs/toolkit`](https://redux-toolkit.js.org).
-The NPM library `redux-clean-architecture` is a set of type-level utilities that you will need to achieve perfect type inference.
+The NPM library `redux-clean-architecture` is a set of type-level utilities that helps achieve perfect type inference.

 -   [Benefits](#benefits)
 -   [Install / Import](#install--import)